aerospike/aerolab/docs/cloud/databases.md

 ### Output

-When using JSON output (with `-o json` or `-o json-indent`), the command outputs JSON with database information including:
+When using JSON output (with `-o json` or `-o json-indent`), the command outputs JSON with cluster information including:
-- Database ID
+- Cluster ID
-- Database name
+- Cluster name
 - Instance type
 - Region
 - Cluster size